• HOME

 • 1 1/4 cup quick oats

-• 1/2 cup ground flax seeds (aka flax meal)
+• 1/2 cup ground flaxseeds

-• 1/3 cup sunflower seed butter
+• 1/3 cup sunflower seed butter, or another natural nut or seed butter.

 • 1/3 cup maple syrup